GeyserMC/GeyserOptionalPack/developer_documentation.md

-### Armor stands
+### Introduction

-#### Part visibility and rotation encoding

 Entity data and entity flags (known as queries in Molang) are pieces of metadata that store various pieces of information about an entity on the Bedrock Edition of Minecraft.
 You have a query for an entity's health, for example (a number query, or an entity data), and you have a query for is an entity is angry (an entity flag, which is either 1.0 or 0.0 in Molang).
 Not all entities use every query, but every entity has access to most queries, though Bedrock by default ignores these.
 We use this to our advantage in this resource pack.

+### Armor stands

+#### Part visibility and rotation encoding

 Two flags are designated for toggling an armor stand baseplate and arms.
 If `query.is_angry` is set to true, the render controller will not render arms on an armor stand.
 If `query.is_admiring` is set to true, then the armor stand will not render its baseplate.
 Bedrock without resource packs does not care about these values, so any setup without this resource pack will not break.